adamreisnz/replace-in-file/README.md

 };
 ```

+Please note that there is an [open issue with Glob](https://github.com/isaacs/node-glob/issues/309) that causes ignored patterns to be ignored when using a `./` prefix in your files glob.
+To work around this, simply remove the prefix, e.g. use `**/*` instead of `./**/*`.

 ### Allow empty/invalid paths
 If set to true, empty or invalid paths will fail silently and no error will be thrown.
 For asynchronous replacement only.
 Defaults to `false`.